- How To Write A Resume

 Should I include temporary jobs on my resume?

-Yes, you should include temporary jobs on your resume.
-The work experience you gained in these roles is just as valuable as work experience from permanent roles, so you should add them to your resume.
+Yes, you should include temporary jobs.
+The experience gained in these roles is valuable and should be represented on your resume.

 -